falkaer/the-guide/m3_types/s1_floats.md

 # Floats
-Where as in signed integers we had two distinct areas of the bits with a uniform precision, we have 3 segments and a quite varying precision with floating point numbers.
+Where as signed integers have two distinct areas of the bits with a uniform precision, floats have 3 segments and a wildly varying precision.
 In the more-or-less standard IEEE-754 specification we also have a number of exceptions and specific behaviors such as in which situations a float locks to a NaN value.
 Given the use cases in machine learning new, smaller and less standard floating point formats have emerged such as bfloat16.
 A lot of these very small specialized types of floats, or very small integers are required to work with tensor core accelerators.

 I can't explain exactly how a float works much better than the [wiki][7].
 Ever so slightly browsing the page about [IEEE-754][8] also makes good sense.

 So, now that you've browsed the websites and your are familliar with concepts such as exponent and fraction, I have a few key concepts for you to make note of.
 If you can at all keep your floats as close to being between